gfxholo/iconic/README.md

 > ⤿ Themes: [Ayu Light & Mirage](https://github.com/taronull/ayu-obsidian) / [Fancy-a-Story](https://github.com/ElsaTam/obsidian-fancy-a-story) / [Primary](https://github.com/primary-theme/obsidian)

-Includes language support for English, Arabic, German, Spanish, French, Indonesian, Japanese, Russian, and Simplified Chinese.
+Includes language support for English, Arabic, German, Spanish, French, Indonesian, Japanese, Russian, Ukrainian, and Simplified Chinese.
 Most of these languages are currently machine-translated, but if you can supply more accurate translations, absolutely send a message or a pull request :)

 ## Supported items